btcpayserver/btcpayserver-doc/docs/Wallet.md

 ##### RBF (Replace-by-fee)

+##### Coin Selection

+Coin selection is a an advanced privacy-enhancing feature that allows you to specifically select coins that you would like to spend when crafting a transaction.
+For example, paying with coins that are fresh from a coinjoin mix.

+To make the selection easier, coin-selection works natively with the wallet labels feature.
+This allows you to label any incoming funds for smoother UTXO management and spending.

+##### Other features

+###### Camera QR scan

+Scan option in wallet (camera icon) lets you use your device’s camera to scan an invoice when sending from the wallet.
+It auto-populates the invoice information so you don’t have to manually copy-paste address and amount.

+###### Paste BIP21 address

+This option decodes a BIP21 payment link.
+It's useful when you're trying to pay a [Payjoin](Payjoin.md) invoice.

 ### Receive

 Receive tab generates an unused address which can be used to receive payments.
 The same can be achieved by generating an invoice (Invoices > Create new invoice).